The probabilistic world: Fermions

 The Hamilton operator $H$ is given by the momentum operator (omitting unit operators in positions space)

 The position operator $\hat{X}$ in eq.~\eqref{eq:FP35} does not commute with the momentum operator.
 With units $\hbar = 1$ it obeys the standard commutation relation of quantum mechanics

-We see how many concepts familiar from quantum mechanics again carry over to the diagonal two-dimensional Ising model.
+In the next subsection we will see how many further concepts familiar from quantum mechanics carry over to the two-dimensional diagonal Ising model and allow for a simple description of its properties.

+We have discussed different complex structures and different types of vacua.
+In general, the properties of single-particle excitations depend on the vacuum.
+For the free massless fermions discussed so far the behavior of single particles is found to be very similar for the different vacua.
+This will no longer be the case once interactions are included.
+They may introduce new phenomena as spontaneous symmetry breaking and the generation of mass terms for single particles.

-\subsubsection{Conserved quantities and \\ symmetries}
+\subsection{Conserved quantities and \\ symmetries}

 Conserved quantities play an important role for an understanding of evolution in dynamical systems.
 They are often derived as properties of evolution laws which are formulated as differential equations.
 Our concept of time as a property of probabilistic models for Ising spins allows a systematic treatment of conserved quantities in a formalism similar to quantum mechanics.
 Conserved quantities are often related to symmetries, similar to classical mechanics or quantum mechanics.
-Conserved quantities are often associated with new types of observables.
+We find several conserved quantities which are associated with new types of observables.
 We discuss this in detail for the momentum observable.
 These new observables do no longer take fixed values in every state of the overall probabilistic system.
 They rather measure properties of the probability distribution as periodicity.
+The quantum formulation for classical statistical systems is very useful for unveiling the presence of conserved quantities.
+Many simple properties are not seen easily otherwise.

+The quantum formalism also helps to detect symmetries which are not immediately visible for generalized Ising models.
+Some of these symmetries emerge in the continuum limit.
+In this limit the two-dimensional diagonal Weyl-Ising model realizes Lorentz symmetry.
+This symmetry is characteristic for a model of massless Weyl fermions, while there is no direct implementation as a symmetry of the action for Ising spins.

 \paragraph*{Conserved quantities and step evolution operator}